iAnatoly/homebridge-aladdin-connect-garage-door/README.md

 ## Note:

 I was unable to get proper response from the API when I used a secondary (invited) Aladdin Connect credentials.
 As a workaround, I had to use the primary login credentials instead.
 I advise you do the same.

+The `ignore_errors` config option is in place to prevent false OPEN events from occuring if the aladdin connect API fails to respond.
+Events where STOPPED is replaced with CLOSED are logged, but consider this a word of caution that setting this option to true ignores errors and could incorrectly report your garage door as CLOSED when it is not.